 Automatic Feature Selection in Neuroevolution

-Shimon Whiteson‚ Peter Stone‚ Kenneth O. Stanley‚ Risto Miikkulainen and Nate Kohl
+Shimon Whiteson‚ Kenneth O. Stanley and Risto Miikkulainen

 Feature selection is the process of finding the set of inputs to a machine learning algorithm that will yield the best performance.
 Developing a way to solve this problem automatically would make current machine learning methods much more useful.
 Previous efforts to automate feature selection rely on expensive meta-learning or are applicable only when labeled training data is available.
-This paper presents a novel method called FS-NEAT which extends the NEAT neuroevolution method to automatically determine an appropriate set of inputs for the networks it evolves.
+This paper presents a novel method called FS-NEAT which extends the NEAT neuroevolution method to automatically determine the right set of inputs for the networks it evolves.
 By learning the network's inputs, topology, and weights simultaneously, FS-NEAT addresses the feature selection problem without relying on meta-learning or labeled data.
-Initial experiments in an autonomous car racing simulation demonstrate that FS-NEAT can learn better and faster than regular NEAT.
-In addition, the networks it evolves are smaller and require fewer inputs.
-Furthermore, FS-NEAT's performance remains robust even as the feature selection task it faces is made increasingly difficult.
+Initial experiments in a line orientation task demonstrate that FS-NEAT can learn networks with fewer inputs and better performance than traditional NEAT.
+Furthermore, it outperforms traditional NEAT even when the feature set does not contain extraneous features because it searches for networks in a lower-dimensional space.